Alexander Mojžiš

-Alexander Mojžiš (born 2 January 1999) is a Slovak professional footballer who currently plays for Fortuna Liga club Ružomberok as a defender.
+Alexander Mojžiš (born 2 January 1999) is a Slovak professional footballer who plays for Ružomberok as a defender.

 Club career

 FK Železiarne Podbrezová

 Mojžiš made his Fortuna Liga debut for Železiarne Podbrezová against ViOn Zlaté Moravce on 19 May 2018 in a 1:0 home win.
 He played the entire match.

 International career

 Mojžiš was first recognised in Slovak senior national team nomination on 16 March 2022 by Štefan Tarkovič as an alternate ahead of two international friendly fixtures against Norway and Finland and repeated the same recognition ahead of four scheduled competitive UEFA Nations League fixtures in June.
 Following Tarkovič's dismissal, Mojžiš was first shortlisted in a nomination by Francesco Calzona, who joined the side in late summer, for senior national team prospective players' training camp at NTC Senec.

 Personal life

 Alexander has twin brother Viktor who plays for amateur team of Partizán Osrblie.